Medical Minutes: Answers to frequently asked questions

 • There are no federal guidelines yet, each school college will decide what testing they will require.

-• Most likely a PCR nasal or throat swab to detect infection, or antibody blood testing for Ig M and Ig G.
+• Most likely nasal or throat swab test to detect infection, or antibody blood testing for Ig M and Ig G.

 • The antibody can be done as part of your school physical and covered by most insurances.